KiloKiller/LoadingScreen5M/README.md

 Music: Change the <audio> source to your preferred track.
 Quotes & Rules: Edit the JavaScript quotes array and HTML rules list to reflect your server’s vibe.

-🖼️ Live Preview
-(Upload your screenshot to GitHub or an image host and replace this URL to showcase your setup!)
 🚀 Why Kilo Killer’s Creation Rocks
 This loading screen is more than code—it’s a passion project by Kilo Killer, blending cutting-edge design with community spirit.
 Expect regular updates, stunning visuals, and a framework that grows with your server.
 Join the revolution!
 🤝 Join the Crew